Chart Color Schemes

 AreaSearch assessment indicates Aitkenvale faces employment challenges relative to the majority of Australian markets

-There are 2,150 residents in work while the unemployment rate is 5.1% higher than Rest of Qld's rate of 4.1%, indicating room for improvement.
-Workforce participation is on par with Rest of Qld's 59.1%.
-Key industries of employment among residents include health care & social assistance, education & training, and accommodation & food.
-The area has a particular specialization in public administration & safety, with an employment share 1.7 times the regional level.
+Workforce participation lagged at 59.8%, compared to Rest of Qld's 65.7%.
+Census responses showed that only 5.6% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+Key industries of employment among residents were health care & social assistance, education & training, and accommodation & food.
+The area had particular specialization in public administration & safety with an employment share of 1.7 times the regional level.

-However, agriculture, forestry & fishing has limited presence with 0.2% employment compared to 4.5% regionally.
-The ratio of 1.0 workers for each resident indicates substantial local employment opportunities.
-Between September 2024 and September 2025, the labour force decreased by 0.3% while employment declined by 1.9%, resulting in an unemployment rate rise by 1.4 percentage points.
+Agriculture, forestry & fishing had limited presence at 0.2% compared to 4.5% regionally.
+There was one worker for each resident as at the Census, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, the labour force decreased by 0.3% while employment declined by 1.9%, resulting in a rise of 1.4 percentage points in unemployment rate.
 In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment rise by 0.3 percentage points.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is forecast to expand by 6.6% and over ten years by 13.7%.
+National employment forecasts from Jobs and Skills Australia for May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
 Applying these projections to Aitkenvale's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment